Here’s Everything You Need to Know About Sensory Toys in Honor of Autism Awareness Month

 Ostrichpillow Hot & Cold Eye Mask

 This eye mask from Ostrichpillow is a versatile sensory option.
-It can be used hot or cold (just pop it in the microwave or freezer, depending on your preference), has a nice weight thanks to its clay bead filling, and truly blocks out all light.
-I found it extremely easy to use and super comfortable, making it a great fit for moments of sensory overload.
+It can be used hot or cold; just pop it in the microwave or freezer, depending on your preference.
+It also has a nice weight thanks to its clay-bead filling, and it truly blocks out all light.
+I found it extremely easy to use and super-comfortable, making it a great fit for moments of sensory overload.

-While the DSM-5 uses three different categories in the diagnostic criteria for autism, it fails to capture the true nuance of the autistic experience.
-Though each label specifies the level of support needed, it doesn’t specify the many variables within each level.
+While the DSM-5 uses three different categories in the diagnostic criteria for autism, it fails to capture the true nuances of the autistic experience.
+Although each label specifies the level of support needed, it doesn’t specify the many variables within each level.

-If you identify as allistic (i.e., not on the autism spectrum), you may have your fair share of blind spots when it comes to supporting the autistic folks in your life.
-“A sound, light, or texture that feels perfectly normal to you may feel overwhelming or even painful to an autistic person,” explains Lieberman.
+If you identify as allistic (not on the autism spectrum), you may have your fair share of blind spots when it comes to supporting the autistic folks in your life.
+“A sound, light, or texture that feels perfectly normal to you may feel overwhelming or even painful to an autistic person,” says Lieberman.

 Both Capanna-Hodge and Lieberman encourage folks to recognize and honor their unique sensory needs.
 As we’ve covered, research supports the value of sensory-friendly environments, and there are simple ways to bring that into your space.